SEND and Inclusion

 We are committed to providing high quality teaching that allows all children, including pupils with special educational needs and/or disabilities, to embed and build-on prior learning in order to reach their full potential.
 Planning is personalised to meet the needs of each child and lessons taught are carefully differentiated.
 Staff use a variety of teaching styles, resources and additional adult support during lessons to remove any barriers to learning.

-Please download our SEND Information Report for detailed information about the support in place for pupils with SEND.
+Please download Northwood Park Primary's SEND Offer or detailed information about the support in place for pupils with SEND.

 The school complies with the Disability Discrimination Act 2001 by ensuring that the needs of disabled people are considered when planning the education offered by the school.
 We have substantial and extensive facilities throughout school to ensure disability access for children, staff and visitors.